Objectives of the Award

 - Help the business navigate change and advise on strategic direction; and

-- Is an effective leader for the finance & accounting function.
+- Are effective leaders for the finance and accounting function.

 Categories of the Award